AliAbdelbaky/vue-country-tel-input/README.md

-# VueCountryPhoneInput @beta
+# VueCountryTelInput @beta

 ## Description

-VueCountryPhoneInput is a Vue.js plugin that provides a user-friendly input component for selecting a country and entering a telephone number.
+VueCountryTelInput is a Vue.js plugin that provides a user-friendly input component for selecting a country and entering a telephone number.
 It offers built-in validation to ensure the entered phone number is valid for the selected country.

 The plugin utilizes the REST Countries API to fetch country data, allowing users to easily select their country from a dropdown list.
 It also leverages the libphonenumber-js library for phone number parsing and validation, ensuring that the entered phone number adheres to the expected format for the selected country.

-With VueCountryPhoneInput, you can enhance your Vue.js applications with a seamless and intuitive country and telephone number input, all while ensuring the accuracy and validity of the entered phone numbers.
+With VueCountryTelInput, you can enhance your Vue.js applications with a seamless and intuitive country and telephone number input, all while ensuring the accuracy and validity of the entered phone numbers.

 ## Features